This post is also available in: Español

 Without güira and tambora there’s no Merengue.

 You may ask; why is it made of metal sheet?
-Well, that’s a question I couldn’t find an answer for.
+Well, that’s a question I couldn’t find an answer to.

 However, in the middle of the 19th century, when Merengue was developed in the Dominican Republic, the Taino Indians had long passed along the güiro to the inhabitants of the Caribbean.